google/graphicsfuzz/gfauto/README.md

 All plugged Android devices should have been added to the list of devices.
 The `active_device_names` list should be modified to include only the unique devices that you care about:

-* Including multiple devices with the same GPU and drivers will currently result in redundant testing.
+* Including multiple, identical devices (with the same GPU and drivers) is not recommended, as it will currently result in redundant testing.
 * `host_preprocessor` should always be included first, as this virtual device detects failures in tools such as `glslangValidator` and `spirv-opt`, and will ensure such failures will not be logged for real devices.
+* You can use `--settings SETTINGS.json` to use a settings file other than `settings.json` (the default).
+In this way, you can run multiple instances of `gfauto_fuzz` in parallel to test *different* devices (`host_preprocessor` and `swift_shader` can be included in parallel instances).
+The code that downloads the binaries is not safe to run concurrently at the time of writing; running one instance for a few minutes to download the latest binaries is usually sufficient to then allow additional instance to be started without conflicts.